saibulusu/saibulusu.github.io/README.md

 # About
-I'm a Junior at the University of Wisconsin-Madison where I am majoring Computer Science and Mathematics.
+I'm a Junior at the University of Wisconsin-Madison where I am majoring in Computer Science and Mathematics.
 I have taken coursework in Computer Sciences, Mathematics, and Computer Engineering.
 Within Computer Science, I am very interested in Databases and Systems.

 # Experience
 **Microsoft** - Software Engineer Intern - Summer 2020